lefetmeofefet/yoffee/README.md

 that we can insert into the DOM using standard `appendChild`.

 #### Data Binding
-`htmel` provides a way to update an element by binding it to a state object.
+`yoffee` provides a way to update an element by binding it to a state object.
-When a property on the state object changes, `htmel` automatically updates only the relevant part of the element:
+When a property on the state object changes, `yoffee` automatically updates only the relevant part of the element:

 ```javascript